 2. Pay Attention to Alert Systems

-When you’re preparing for an approaching storm, you need to stay abreast of up-to-the-minute news.
+When preparing for an approaching storm, you need to stay abreast of up-to-the-minute news.
 You always have the option of watching the Weather Channel, of course, but you have other ways to get more frequent updates.
 First, it’s a good idea to sign up for your community’s warning system.

 Aside from your local system, you should also pay close attention to the Emergency Alert System and the National Oceanic and Atmospheric Administration Weather Radio.
 They’ll provide emergency alerts to keep you informed on the progression of the storm, enabling you to take action early.